UPC Barcodes: The Basics

 What is a Barcode?

 A barcode is a graphic symbol used to convey data.
-Typically the characters in a barcode symbols consist of bar/space patterns.
+Typically the characters in barcode symbols consist of bar/space patterns.
 The most common linear barcode is the UPC barcode (aka UPC-A).
 The barcode image above is an example.
 Please note that there are numerous other types of barcode languages.
 Just as English and French use the Roman character set (A, B, C, etc), the various barcode languages use bar/space patterns to convey data.
 The UPC-A barcode symbol contains 12 numeric digits.

 What is a GS1 Company Prefix?